-The photos below illustrate how much space is required to transport people in cars, as opposed to on a bus, on bicycles or on foot. problem.
-They take up nearly as much space as privately-owned cars - plus they make driving so much easier and more attractive that they increase congestion.
+The photos below illustrate how much space is required to transport people in cars, as opposed to on a bus, on bicycles or on foot.

+There simply isn't room in dense cities and towns for everyone to come in their own car.
+Hired cars and autonomous cars cannot change this basic geometric problem.
+They take up nearly as much space as privatelyowned cars - plus they make driving so much easier and more attractive that they increase congestion.

 Carpools are helpful, but no car-based solution can get close to the space efficiency of people walking, cycling or using public transport.

-There simply isn't room in dense cities and

-car.
-Hired cars (like Ubers) and autonomous

-towns for everyone to come in their own

-cars cannot change this basic geometric